udexon/SMMP/SMJSON.md

 A graph database can in theory include everything from a text file in a Unix like filesystem to an image in an HTML file.

-However, GBD that include Unix files as nodes have not been widely available, representing the "last mile" for an Internet wide graph database.
+However, GDB that include Unix files as nodes have not been widely available, representing the "last mile" for an Internet wide graph database.

 SMGDB / SMJSON is designed to fill this gap.